20 mm Open Bath Fork Specifications

 yes small amounts of air bubbles are trapped in the damper fluid causing a very

-slight emulsion but with todays hydraulic fluids the foaming is almost eliminated.
+slight emulsion but with today's hydraulic fluids the foaming is almost eliminated.

 This is easily account for in the valving.
 The air over oil creates a pressure